tunchasan/Java-Chat-Application/README.md

 # Chat-Application
-This is a chat application that's built with Java Socket Programming based on TCP and UDP.
+This is a chat application that's built with Java Socket Programming based on TCP